wtsia/CS-notes/Scalability.md

 - More resources means chopping servers into smaller VPS'

--SAS: drives spin at over 7200 RPM at 15000 (2012), stores in bits
+- SAS: drives spin at over 7200 RPM at 15000 (2012), stores in bits

--SSD: electronic storage
+- SSD: electronic storage

 ### Horizontal Scaling:
 Running on many, slower machines instead of one fast machine